How to Choose a Good Pair of Hiking Boots

 - Try the hiking boot with the socks you are likely to be wearing when hiking.

 - Fit them in before the big trip!
 Do short walks in your new boots or even walk around your house or hostel in them.
-Some experts recommend wearing for two weeks before big hike, especially with high-cut hiking boots.
+Some experts recommend wearing for two weeks before a big hike, especially with high-cut hiking boots.

-- When trying on the boot and wearing them in, do this towards the end of the day when you feet tend to swell.
+- When trying on the boot and wearing them in, do this towards the end of the day when your feet tend to swell.
 This is more representative of what your feet will be like when you are hiking.

 Need more information about choosing a good pair of hiking boots?
 Check out 10 Tips for Picking the Perfect Hiking Boots for New Zealand.